nitrotitan/Litely_URL_shortner/README.md

 ## Getting Started

-This app made with async support, all the APIs and even the sqlite DB is running on Async mode, might cause some error related to DB connections and Async in that case please dont reach out to me, im not paid enough :(
+This app made with async support
 ### Prerequisites

 The things you need before installing the software.